JeremiahKaren/35percent.github.io/the-southwark-clearances.md

 That's a loss of 7,639 council homes and net loss of 4,424 social rented homes as a direct result of Southwark's regeneration schemes to date.
 The [GLA has predicted](https://www.london.gov.uk/press-releases/assembly/darren-johnson/loss-of-social-housing-through-estate-regeneration) that Southwark will lose 2,051 social rented homes as a result of schemes in its current pipeline (far more than any other borough) and GLA figures [show that](http://35percent.org/2016-05-07-southwark-in-bottom-3-boroughs-for-affordable-housing-delivery/) Southwark is in the bottom 3 boroughs for affordable housing delivery.
 In addition, we can't even be sure that the small number of social rented housing provided isn't actually affordable rent or won't morph into it - as reported [here](http://35percent.org/redefining-social-rent/).

 ![Mayor Johnson and council leader Peter John celebrating Heygate redevelopment](http://35percent.org/img/bojoandpj2.jpg)

+Needless to say that Cllr John's council house building programme is [well behind](https://www.southwarknews.co.uk/news/council-admits-will-miss-target-build-1500-new-council-homes-2018/) on delivering its 11,000 target and the few new 'council homes' that have been delivered have not only been [bought from developers](http://35percent.org/2017-04-29-blackfriars-affordable-housing-circus/) but are [being let at affordable rather than social rent](http://35percent.org/2017-04-29-blackfriars-affordable-housing-circus/#10m-wasted-and-new-council-homes-not-even-social-rent).

 ## Completing Southwark's clearances with Savills
 <img src="/img/socialcleanserssavills.jpg" align="left" style="margin:10px" width="100">Despite widespread criticism, Southwark is [ploughing ahead](/2015-03-28-manifesto-for-destruction-of-council-estates/) with further regeneration plans, largely informed by Savills which it has instructed to develop and manage an (APEX) asset management system and advise on strategy for future management of its housing stock.
 In 2013 Savills produced a [Housing Stock Options report](http://moderngov.southwark.gov.uk/documents/s39341/Appendix%207%20Savills%20finance%20and%20stock%20options%20appraisal%20report.pdf), which described a _“legacy of housing in Southwark that is now reaching the end of its life”_ and outlined the _“potential for the Council to improve its business plan .. through effective asset management.
 This would mean identifying those assets which are a net liability in the plan, and exploring alternative options for those properties”_